Analytical cell size distribution: lineage-population bias and parameter inference: Asymptotic behavior for general partitioning kernel

 \subsection{Validity for the adder model}

 Until now, we focused on the \textit{sizer} model, where the division rate is only a function of the size $x$ of the cell.
 Other models of cell size control have been proposed in the literature, such as the \textit{adder} model which accounts for a broad range of experimental data \cite{taheri-araghi_cell-size_2015,jun_fundamental_2018}.
 In this model, the division rate depends on both the size $x$ of the cell and the added volume since birth $x-x_b$, with $x_b$ the size at birth, in the following way: $r(x,x_b)=\nu(x) \chi(x-x_b)$.
 This particular choice of division rate ensures that the distribution of volume added between birth and division is independent of the birth volume.
-In this section, we show that most of the asymptotic results derived above remain valid for the adder model.
-To do so, let us first write explicitly a PBE for the adder:
+In this section, we show that the asymptotic results derived above remain valid for the adder model.